veillette/physics-book/contents/ch4NormalTensionAndOtherExamplesOfForces.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-If a leg is suspended by a traction setup as shown in [Figure](#fig10), what is the tension in the rope?
+If a leg is suspended by a traction setup as shown in [Figure 10](#fig10), what is the tension in the rope?

 ![Diagram of a leg in traction.](../resources/Figure_04_05_10.jpg "A leg is suspended by a traction system in which wires are used to transmit forces.
 Frictionless pulleys change the direction of the force T without changing its magnitude.")
 {: #fig10 height="275"}